InvalidKaro/pyblox/docs/tutorial/error-handling.md

 All of these exceptions are subclasses of `ItemNotFound`.

 ## HTTP errors
-ro.py also raises HTTP errors when Roblox says something is wrong.
+pyblox also raises HTTP errors when Roblox says something is wrong.
 For example, if we try to shout on a group that we don't have permissions on, Roblox stops us and returns a `401 Unauthorized` error:
 ```python